aarol/arctis-battery-indicator/README.md

 ## Installation

-* Download the [latest release](https://github.com/aarol/arctis-battery-indicator/releases/latest) ZIP file and extract it somewhere.
+* Download the [latest release](https://github.com/aarol/arctis-battery-indicator/releases/latest) .zip file
+* Extract all of the files into any folder (like Downloads).
 * Right click `Install.ps1` and run the PowerShell script.

 You can also update the program by downloading a new version and running `Install.ps1`.